 Thursday – The CSS swim test.

-Going into Thursday my legs where pretty stiff and a bit battered from the Tuesday and Wednesday sessions.
+Going into Thursday my legs were pretty stiff and a bit battered from the Tuesday and Wednesday sessions.
 On top of that looking back through Training Peaks I missed one swim session so have only actually completed 5 swim sessions since my last CSS test 6 weeks ago.
-Anyway with the last two sessions yielding massive PBs I thought what the heck, let’s give It my best shot and see what I can do.
+Anyway, with the last two sessions yielding massive PBs I thought what the heck, let’s give It my best shot and see what I can do.

-Those that don’t know the CSS is to work out your Critical Swim Speed.
+For those that don’t know the CSS is to work out your Critical Swim Speed.
 It is similar to the bike FTP, but for swimming.
 You complete a 400m time trial as fast as possible, followed by a 200m time trial 10 minutes later to calculate your CSS.

-Well 6 weeks ago my 400m TT was 6:46 and my 200m TT 3:12 yielding a CSS of 1:47 per 100m.
+Well 6 weeks ago my 400m TT was 6:46 and my 200m TT was 3:12 yielding a CSS of 1:47 per 100m.
 And 6 weeks later and bear in mind only 5 swims later my 400m TT was 6:27 and my 200m TT was 3:02.
 So my new CSS is 1:43 per 100m.
 Not a massive improvement, but a definite improvement and one that has given me loads of confidence going into next week’s training.

-Keep following my progress on instagram at #qwikkiwi and back here for next weeks blog.
+Keep following my progress on Instagram at #qwikkiwi and back here for next week’s blog.
 Thanks for reading.

 – Mike Catton